0r0i/docker-hadoop-spark-workbench/README.md

 Docker Machine installed on your local computer, which you'll use to create three hosts.

 # Step 1 — Provisioning the Cluster Nodes
 We need to create several Docker hosts for our cluster.
-As a refresher, the following command provisions a single Dockerized host, where $DOTOKEN is an environment variable that evaluates to your DigitalOcean API token:
+As a refresher, the following command provisions a single Dockerized host, where $DOTOKEN is an environment variable that evaluates to your DigitalOcean API token (Add that before creating droplets to your environments):
 ```
 docker-machine create --driver digitalocean --digitalocean-image ubuntu-16-04-x64 --digitalocean-access-token $DOTOKEN machine-name
 ```
 Imagine having to do that to set up a cluster made up of at least three nodes, provisioning one host at a time.
 We can automate the process of provisioning any number of Docker hosts using this command, combined with some simple Bash scripting.
 Execute this command on your local machine to create three Docker hosts, named node-1, node-2, and node-3:

 ```
 $ for i in 1 2 3; do docker-machine create --driver digitalocean \
-$ --digitalocean-image  ubuntu-16-04-x64 \
+$ --digitalocean-image ubuntu-16-04-x64 --digitalocean-region ams3 \
 $ --digitalocean-access-token $DOTOKEN node-$i; done
 ```
-After the command has completed successfully, you can verify that all the machines have been created by visiting your DigitalOcean dashboard, or by typing the following command:
+Key --digitalocean-region optional and default = nyc3 After the command has completed successfully, you can verify that all the machines have been created by visiting your DigitalOcean dashboard, or by typing the following command:
 ```
 docker-machine ls